Against Malaria Foundation

 We update a top charity's room for more funding analysis more frequently if we have reason to believe that its funding and budgets have changed substantially.

-For a list of grants we have made from our Maximum Impact Fund, see this page, section "Past recipients of the Maximum Impact Fund."
+For a list of grants we have made from our Top Charities Fund, see this page, section "Past recipients of the Top Charities Fund."
+(We updated the name of this fund in September 2022; more information here.)

 Open Philanthropy, a philanthropic organization with which we work closely, is the largest single funder of our top charities.
 The vast majority of Open Philanthropy's current giving comes from Good Ventures.
 We make recommendations to Open Philanthropy each year for how much funding to provide to our top charities and how to allocate that funding among them.
 An example of these recommendations from November 2020 can be found on this page.